l90lpa/genetic_algorithm_TSP/README.md

 # genetic_algorithm_TSP
-Genetic algorithm in a header file for finding a good approximate solution to a travelling salesman problem.
+A genetic algorithm in a header file for finding a good approximate solution to a travelling salesman style problem.
+The header file also include facilities for somewhat preparing the data ready to be passed into the algorithm.

 ## 0. Proposed works